hicsail/neuro-circuit/DeepLabCut/README.md

        Example: "sh script.sh"

-   * Step four
+## Workflow Setup

+### 1. Pre-Installation

+1. Make sure to have Conda.
+You can install it [here](<https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html>)

+2. If using Windows, make sure to have *Git Bash*.
+You can install it [here](https://gitforwindows.org/)

+### 2. Environment & Project Creation

+1. **Custom Configuration** The project allows you to set some parameters such as the algorithm for frame extraction, number of frames per video, etc. To edit the defaults, open the "pre_config.yaml" file with a text editor, and change the parameters to suit your project (see explanations of most of the parameters in the guide mentioned in "necessary-prior-knowledge")

+2. **Initial Setup** Using your specified terminal, run "initial_setup.sh" in the folder "bash_scripts" (instructions below).
+It typically takes 10-15 minutes the first time. **Do not exit even if the terminal shows "Done" as there are more steps.**

 When the script is finished, it generally should output "all set: press enter to continue."

-3. If you have selected manual frame-extraction, the extracting GUI would launch
+3. **Frame Extraction** If you have selected manual frame-extraction, the extracting GUI would launch.
+If not, DLC will automatically do this for you.

 *Note you may get an error by selecting Load Videos but closing the file explorer without choosing anything*

-4. The labeling GUI would launch
+4. **Labelling**  The labeling GUI would launch

    * Click "Load frames"